santosjhony12/ParkingAPIRESTfull/README.md

 # CursoAPIRestSpringBoot
-Repository resposibles for keep my studies about Spring boot and yours technologies.
+Repository responsible for storing my studies on Spring boot and its technologies.